enckse/notebook/src/alpine/initram_args.md

 APK overlay file to download and apply onto the system (this is a URL)

+_These are generally considered "Alpine local backups" and managed via `lbu` if seeking more information._

 # alpine_repo

 URL to use an Alpine repository in the system